kellerflint/Course-Resources/content/MISC - 305 Midterm.md

 # Midterm: JavaScript Technical Interview

 ### Overview
 This midterm will consist of a 15-minute one-on-one session with your instructor via Zoom.
-You will be asked to share your screen of Visual Studio Code and write JavaScript to answer technical questions.
+You will be asked to share your screen of Visual Studio Code to write code and answer technical questions.

 ### Scheduling
 Book your midterm slot here: [Book time with Keller Flint-Blanchard: 305 Midterms](https://outlook.office.com/bookwithme/user/cea5ca32f4144d5da65db8176793e9e8@greenriver.edu/meetingtype/GBE42tkH3Eq-EEHJ1u9KPQ2?anonymous&ep=mcard).
 Please sign in with your GRC student account when booking.